 Experiences like Intensive Arts gave Brown a strong foundation, but it is his perseverance that has led him to achieve success.
 “You have to knock on doors, see theatre, embrace slow times, build a community for yourself and when you get into an audition, prepare thoroughly and breathe.”

-Wise words from someone who knocked on a Broadway stage door and crossed the threshold.
+Wise words from someone who knocked on a Broadway stage door (or in the case of “The Book of Mormon,” rang a doorbell) and crossed the threshold.

 Story last updated: December 13, 2019